mydaytrip/partner-api/source/includes/trip-api.md

 lon                     | number                       | Longitude in degrees. description             | string                       | Description of the position. image                   | string                       | Link to an image of the position.
-Optional. time                    | string                       | UTC timestamp of the meeting time.
-Optional, for meeting position only. instructions            | string                       | Meeting or drop off instructions for the customer.
+Optional. instructions            | string                       | Meeting or drop off instructions for the customer.
 Optional.